Operads in Unstable Global Homotopy Theory: Introduction

 The first main result that we obtain is that the desired model structure exists for any operad in orthogonal spaces.

-\begin{thmintro}[Theorem \ref{thmoperadmodelcat}] Let $\Op$ be any operad in $(\Spc, \boxtimes)$ the category of orthogonal spaces, with the positive global model structure and the symmetric monoidal structure given by the box product.
+\begin{thmintro}[Theorem~\ref{thmoperadmodelcat}] Let $\Op$ be any operad in $(\Spc, \boxtimes)$ the category of orthogonal spaces, with the positive global model structure and the symmetric monoidal structure given by the box product.
 Then there is a cofibrantly generated model category structure on $\algop$ the category of algebras over $\Op$, where the forgetful functor $U_{\algop}$ creates the weak equivalences and fibrations, and sends cofibrations in $\algop$ to $h$-cofibrations in $\Spc$. \end{thmintro}

 This result is surprising, in that it holds for all operads.
-Such a result generally holds for all operads if the category is nice enough, like for example symmetric spectra based on simplicial sets, see \cite{Harper_2009}.
+Such a result generally holds for all operads if the category is nice enough, for example symmetric spectra based on simplicial sets, see the work of Harper \cite{Harper_2009}.
 One relevant property there is that all simplicial sets are cofibrant.
 Since not all orthogonal spaces are cofibrant, the approach of \cite{Harper_2009} does not apply to the present case.

 Instead we use that the box product of orthogonal spaces is fully homotopical.
 By definition, this means that the box product of two global equivalences is a global equivalence, without any cofibrancy assumptions.
 This in turn removes any cofibrancy assumptions on the operad in Theorem~\ref{thmintrooperadmodelcat}.